top of page

 The circle is also a symbol of protection as it forms a barrier between two differing states; a threshold to a holding space.
 I think of all the various tribes across the world who perform their rituals, rites of passage, celebration and ceremony in a circle.
 Practitioners of the craft often cast a circle in a variety of ways in order to form a barrier of protection around themselves or a space, while also marking the space as sacred.

-"Gathering together around a fire or flame in Circle is an Ancient Practice that has been preserved by Native & Indigenous Cultures all throughout the world, from Native American Indians, through to the Massai tribe in Kenya to Ancient Celtic traditions'.
+"Gathering together around a fire or flame in Circle is an Ancient Practice that has been preserved by Native & Indigenous Cultures all throughout the world, from Native American Indians, through to the Massai tribe in Kenya and Ancient Celtic traditions'.

 Fire played an extremely important role in bringing our ancestors together.
 It is said that as we gained control over this wild element, so too did the growth of circle begin.
 It defined a physical space with the creation of a rim and a centre point which provided light, warmth and defence.